 C++ Relational Expression Example:

-Let's take an example to illustrate the relational expression in C++.
+Let's consider an example to demonstrate the relational operator in C++.

 Example